 Here’s more on the Trail Blazers:

-• Portland has battled a series of injuries in 2025/26, but improved to 21-22 with a 16-point victory over the Lakers on Saturday.
+- Portland has dealt with a series of injuries in 2025/26, but improved to 21-22 with a 16-point victory over the Lakers on Saturday.
 According to Joe Freeman of The Oregonian, the team feels as though it’s rounding into form.
 “It feels like we’re starting to be the team that everyone thought we were going to be at the beginning of the year,” center Donovan Clingan said, flashing a wide smile.
 “Hopefully, once we get everyone healthy, we’re going to make a big jump and we’re going to start winning a lot of games.
 This is just the start of it and it feels really good.”

-• Two-way players Caleb Love and Sidy Cissoko have emerged as viable members of the rotation in the wake of the injuries.
-Love, who went undrafted out of Arizona in 2025, recorded 22 points and seven assists in yesterday’s win and has now scored 10-plus points in 14 straight games, the per the Blazers (Twitter link).
-The 24-year-old guard has also made multiple three-pointers in 14 consecutive games, the tied for the second-longest streak by a rookie in league history.
+- Two-way players Caleb Love and Sidy Cissoko have emerged as viable members of the rotation in the wake of the injuries.
+Love, who went undrafted out of Arizona in 2025, recorded 22 points and seven assists in yesterday’s win and has now scored 10-plus points in 14 straight games, per the Blazers (Twitter link).
+The 24-year-old guard has also made multiple three-pointers in 14 consecutive games, tied for the second-longest streak by a rookie in league history.

-• As Highkin recently noted, Love and Cissoko are nearing their active-game limits and both players have made cases to be converted to standard deals.
+- As Highkin recently noted, Love and Cissoko are nearing their active-game limits and both players have made cases to be converted to standard deals.
 If and when those conversions occur, Highkin believes the Blazers should promote Rip City Remix standout Blake Hinson to a two-way contract.
 The 6’8″ forward has played 21 games (32.6 MPG) with Portland’s G League affiliate in ’25/26, averaging 24.4 PPG, 4.5 RPG and 2.4 APG on .491/.388/.717 shooting.